nrkno/sofie-core/packages/documentation/docs/user-guide/installation/installing-a-gateway/playout-gateway.md

 ---
 # Playout Gateway

-The Playout Gateway handles interacting external pieces of hardware or software by sending commands that will playout rundown content.
+The _Playout Gateway_ handles interacting external pieces of hardware or software by sending commands that will playout rundown content.
+This gateway used to be a separate installation but it has since been moved into the main _Sofie Core_ component.

-### Installation

-If you are using the Docker version of Sofie, then the Playout Gateway will come preinstalled.
-For those who are not, please follow the [instructions listed on the GitHub page](https://github.com/nrkno/sofie-playout-gateway) labeled _Usage._

-### Further Reading

-* [Playout Gateway](https://github.com/nrkno/sofie-playout-gateway) GitHub Page for Developers

-##